 If you do not produce one or more #4-5 poops daily, something is causing this.
 You could have a myriad of underlying causes.
 Likely culprits include:

 - Dysbiosis –– an overgrowth of pathogenic microbes in your GI tract, or not enough core beneficial bacteria –– dysbiosis can cause loose OR sluggish stools.

 - Lack of fiber –– fiber feeds beneficial bacteria, their byproducts form stool –– lack of fiber can cause loose OR sluggish stool.

 - Magnesium deficiency –– so common!
 Often THE culprit of sluggish stools.

 - Food intolerance –– can cause loose OR sluggish stools.

-Please read on about how to do a smart, Functional Medicine cleanse.
+Please read on about how to do a smart and safe Functional Medicine cleanse.

 Do you want my help designing a custom detox plan for you?
 Please reach out!